oweb36/mws-docs/mws/Characters/Characters/Fridges/Piss.md

 Why?
 Because Piss tries to prevent AngelSaph from eating for safekeeping.
 While Wheamy understands that Piss is doing it for the good of everyone, he can't just do that while allowing one person who needs food to die!

+## Trivia

+- He's based on the IRL fridge at my grandmother's house.
+	- A childhood fridge at that.

 #refridgerators